krabf/krabf-v6/content/links/index.md

 {{< sep >}}

 ✺ [A Love Letter to The People Who Believe in People](https://creativemornings.com/blog/a-love-letter-to-the-people-who-believe-in-people/?ref=krabf.com) *by* [Tina Roth Eisenberg](https://www.swiss-miss.com/?ref=krabf.com)
+>This is a love letter to the people who inspire us to be bolder and braver, but also an invitation to show an unwavering belief in someone else.
+>
+>People show us what’s possible every day—and each of us, in our own way, can be those very people.
+To be a fan is to open your heart, stand courageously in your enthusiasm, and help transform the world.

 {{< sep >}}